elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-4-file-systems-and-such.md

     1 0.00B 8587MB 8587MB ext4

 This is of course expected since the partition is encrypted by LUKS.
-If you don&#8217;t want to keep re-creating the mapped device, you can add the following to your **/etc/crypttab** file:
+If you don't want to keep re-creating the mapped device, you can add the following to your **/etc/crypttab** file:

     [root@rhel01 ~]# cat /etc/crypttab
     my_enc_dev UUID=4bf8105f-aca1-4d13-8977-1495ca2d2a99 none

-Now after rebooting the machine the mapping will be re-created automatically and you won&#8217;t have to run **cryptsetup luksOpen** to create a mapping every time you reboot the machine.
+Now after rebooting the machine the mapping will be re-created automatically and you won't have to run **cryptsetup luksOpen** to create a mapping every time you reboot the machine.
 However since when the mapping is created you need to first de-crypt the device with the password and the boot process will pause and wait for the passphrase to be entered.
 If you want go further you can entry to the **/etc/fstab** file but if you set it to be auto mounted, the same things applies, you will need to enter the password in order for the device to be de-crypted first.
-Oh and don&#8217;t forget to set the mode of the **/etc/crypttab** file to be **744**.
+Oh and don't forget to set the mode of the **/etc/crypttab** file to be **744**.
 Here is what I did to ensure that:

     [root@rhel01 ~]# chmod 744 /etc/crypttab
     [root@rhel01 ~]# ls -l /etc/crypttab